- Choosing Sunflower Varieties | Single-Stem, Branching, Pollenless or "Regular"?

-- Beloved for its upfacing "lollipop" appearance: 'Vincent's Choice'
+- Wins hearts for its upfacing "lollipop" appearance: 'Vincent's Choice'

 - Best for winter production in the South; tall and stately, with classical good looks: 'Full Sun Improved'

-- Best for banner yields of delicious edible seeds: 'Royal Hybrid 1121'
+- Best banner yields of delicious edible seeds: 'Royal Hybrid 1121'

 Branching sunflower varieties produce numerous blooms over a long period of time, so they don't need to be succession-planted as frequently.
 There are numerous unusual colors among the branching varieties, including burgundy, chocolate, bronze, and bicolors.
 Most of the doubles (with blooms that have more than one layer of petals) are branching types.
 In other words, this category has a lot of pizzazz.

 On the other hand, the stems on most branching sunflowers are neither as long nor as strong as those of single-stem varieties.
-Most need 65 days or more to bloom, and they also require a lot more space; they should be planted 18" apart.
+Most need 65 days or more to bloom, and they also require a lot more space; we recommend you plant the branching types 18" apart.
 And their lengthier production cycle lends insects and disease more opportunity to attack the plants.
 Yet by growing branching types, you are at the same time sustaining the beneficial organisms that rely on them.
 Many branching cultivars do produce copious amounts of pollen — look for those identified as pollenless if you think this is going to be a problem for your customers.
 And as a group, the branching varieties are not especially long-lived in the vase, some with just 5 days of vase life.

 10 Recommendations for Branching Sunflowers